joinpursuit/Pursuit-Core-Web/full-stack-express/express-rest-delete-update/README.md

 Let's add delete functionality.
 Again, this functionality will only be available to us via form.
 So we'll use Postman to test it.

-We are going to use the index position of the array item and we wil splice out the deleted item, which will remove the item at that array position.
+We are going to use the index position of the array item and we will splice out the deleted item, which will remove the item at that array position.
 Then, we will send the deleted bookmark back.

 ```js
 // DELETE